 Facing the changing world of work, psychosocial workload is gaining in relevance.
-Trends playing a central role in this context are globalisation and increasing competitive pressure, the tertiarisation and computerisation of our society, and the continuing acceleration of manufacturing, service and communication processes.
+Trends playing a central role in this context are globalisation and increasing competitive pressure, the tertiarisation and computerisation of our society, as well as the continuing acceleration of manufacturing, service and communication processes.

 As a result, work activities are becoming more and more complex.
 The amount of tasks and information to be handled is growing.
 In addition, employees are increasingly required to successfully organise their communication and cooperation in an ever more interconnected world of work.
 At the same time, there is a growing need for flexibility and mobility.
-Forms of work control are also changing, for example through increasing management by objectives.
+Forms of work control are also changing, for example through increasing implementation of target agreements.

-The developments outlined here offer opportunities for creating higher qualified, more varied and meaningful tasks.
-For many employees, they open up new opportunities for professional development.
-Extended decision latitude and greater personal responsibility are considered as important resources that contribute to maintaining health.
+The outlined developments offer opportunities for higher qualified, more varied and more meaningful tasks.
+For many employees, new prospects for professional development are opening up.
+Extended scopes of decision making and greater personal responsibility are considered important health-promoting resources.
 The downsides of change, on the other hand, relate to job insecurity and possible overload.
-In representative surveys, employees report in particular high time and performance pressure as well as disruptions and interruptions of work that are perceived as stressful.
+In representative surveys, employees particularly report on high time and performance pressure as well as disruptions and interruptions of work that are perceived as stressful.

-Psychosocial workload can contribute to both mental disorders and physical illnesses such as musculoskeletal disorders or cardiovascular diseases.
-Other widespread consequences include a loss of motivation, job dissatisfaction and a drop in performance.
+Psychological strain can contribute to both mental disorders and physical illnesses such as musculoskeletal disorders or cardiovascular diseases.
+Other widespread consequences include a loss of motivation, job dissatisfaction and drops in performance.

-Against this background, the work group currently focuses on the following areas:
+Against this background, the unit's work currently focuses on the following areas:

 Research and development